 By August 1917, sirens alerted locals some 10minutes before enemy seaplanes and aeroplanes arrived and naval and military personnel were alerted before if possible.

 On 22 August a group of seven or eight Gothas in squadron formation came over the town at a height of from 11.000 to 12,000feet and dropped a dozen bombs.
 Most of these fell into the Harbour but one bomb dropped in the yard of the Admiral Harvey Pub in Bridge Street.
 Another fell in the grounds of Dover College, near a party of reservists in training, killing two and wounding three others.
 One fell on a house in Folkestone Road and passed through the floors without exploding.
 By the time the German aircraft arrived the Dover seaplanes were already in the air and along with coastal defence artillery, they fought off the invaders and two enemy aircraft were brought down.
+This was the last of the daylight Gotha raids.

 Almost immediately after dusk, on Monday 24 September 1917, the drone of Gotha bomber aeroplanes could be heard approaching and bomb dropping commenced as soon as Martin Mill was reached.
 The plane followed the Dover-Deal railway line into Dover, dropping bombs at intervals on the track.
 Another Gotha approached Dover from the sea and it’s first bomb fell in the passage leading from Castle Street to Dolphin Lane, but did little damage.
 The next bomb fell on the Wesley Hall in Folkestone Road where it hit the apex of the northern end wall blowing it away.
 The result was that the roof slipped off either side of the building and the crossbeams fell inside.
 Luckily no one was in the building.